-HKA re-iterates that the disconnected soil mass downslope from Madrone Road is unstable and the recommended rows of secant piles presented in this report will not stabilize this portion of the hillside.
-Furthermore, any surcharge placed upon the soil mass downslope from Madrone Road may exacerbate instability.
-If SLVWD would like to eliminate re-activation of the disconnected soil mass below Madrone Road please communicate this objective with HKA.
-We anticipate a temporary road will need to be constructed to install the upper row of secant piles on the hillside.
+HKA re-iterates that the disconnected soil mass downslope from Madrone Road is to remain on site.
+We anticipate a temporary road will need to be constructed to install the upper and lower row of secant piles on the hillside.
 Additional working meetings with structural and civil designers, specialty contractors, and SLVWD are anticipated, in order to develop viable working drawings.